Can Nutritional Counselling Help with Binge Eating Disorder?

 This next blog addresses another question: can nutritional counselling help, and what does support actually look like?

-in this blog, I want to answer this through the story of Anna - a composite, fictional character whose experiences are drawn from real people I have worked with who share similar histories and patterns.
+In this blog, I want to answer this through the story of Anna - a composite, fictional character whose experiences are drawn from real people I have worked with who share similar histories and patterns.
 I hope her story helps to make the clinical aspects of this blog more relatable.

 Meet Anna

 Anna is in her late forties.
 She is successful in her career, has a partner she loves and by most external measures her life looks full and good.
-But food has been a source of significant private distress for most of her adult life.
+Yet food has been a source of significant private distress for most of her adult life.

 The restrict-binge cycle came back, subtly at first and then with increasing intensity.
 She started cutting back on food during the day in response to the body changes she was noticing, skipping lunch and trying to avoid sugar.
-By evening, feeling depleted and stressed, she would eat in a way that felt completely out of control.
+By evening, feeling depleted, foggy and stressed, she would eat in a way that felt completely out of control.
 The shame afterwards was worse than she remembered.
 She told herself she had done the work already and shouldn't be here.

-The work I did with Anna was grounded in my clinical framework, the 7 Dynamics of a Healthy Relationship with Food and Body, which helps to guide how I sequence and prioritise the work with each individual client.
+The work I did with Anna was grounded in my clinical framework, the 7 Dynamics of a Healthy Relationship with Food and Body, which helps to guide how I prioritise the work with each individual client.
 It unfolded across several interconnected dimensions, some of which I will give you a flavour for here:

 NOURISHING FOUNDATIONS